xxruyle/YTPlaylistDownload/README.md

 - Sort by date and ascending in the directory you install your music into to get the playlist in order

 # Planned Features
-- Automatic MP3 Metadata
+[] Automatic/Custom MP3 Metadata

-- MP4 Download
+[] MP4 Downloads

+[] Check to see if song file already exists so you can download playlists which you have downloaded before but have added new songs/videos

-- GUI
+[] GUI

-- Error handling in geturls.py
+[] Error handling in geturls.py

-- Path storage file
+[] Path storage file